ledgersmb/LedgerSMB/README.md

  > NOTE: DO NOT run starman (or any web service) as root, this is considered
  >     a serious security issue, and as such LedgerSMB doesn't support it.
  >     Instead, if you need to start LedgerSMB from a root process, drop
- >     privlidges to a user that doesn't have write access to the LedgerSMB Directories first.
+ >     privileges to a user that doesn't have write access to the LedgerSMB Directories first.
  >     Most daemonising mechanisims (eg: systemd) provide a mechanism to do this.
  >     Do not use the starman --user= mechanism, it currently drops privlidges too late.